 Too often, investors gravitate towards the latest "hot" industry.
 They may know very little, or even nothing, about technology or biotech, or the specific business the underlying company is engaged within, yet they think it will be the next profitable investment.

 But when you understand a business, you have a naturally built-in advantage over most other investors.
 For example, if you run a restaurant, you may be in tune with the back-end business involved with restaurant franchising.
 You will also see first-hand (and before they become public knowledge) the habits of the patrons.
-By extension you will know if the industry is booming, getting slower, or cooling down, well before the vast majority of investors, making it easier to make strategic investment decisions.
+By extension, you will know if the industry is booming, getting slower, or cooling down, well before the vast majority of investors, making it easier to make strategic investment decisions.

 Expecting Too Much From the Stock

 This is especially true when dealing with penny stocks.
 Most people treat low-priced stocks like lottery tickets and anticipate that they can turn their $500 or $2,000 into a small fortune.
 Of course, that can sometimes work, but it is not an appropriate mindset to have when you're getting into investing.
-You need to be realistic about what you are going to expect from the performance of the shares, even if such numbers are much more boring and mundane than the pie-in-the-sky levels for which you may hope.
+You need to be realistic about what you are going to expect from the performance of the shares, even if such numbers are much more boring and mundane than the extreme levels for which you may hope.

 Using Money You Cannot Afford to Risk